arangodb/docs/3.9/graphs-pregel.md

 By default, the `PREGEL_RESULT()` AQL function returns the `_key` of each vertex plus the result of the computation.
-In case the computation was done for vertices from different vertex collection, just the `_key` values may not be sufficient to tell vertices from different collections apart.
+In case the computation was done for vertices from different vertex collections, just the `_key` values may not be sufficient to distinguish vertices from different collections.
 In this case, `PREGEL_RESULT()` can be given a second parameter `withId`, which will make it return the `_id` values of the vertices as well: